jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (3) A person commits an offence—
   (a) who enters or changes results on a student's record of achievement, knowing that the results or changes have the effect of falsifying the student's record:
   (b) who, without reasonable excuse or lawful authority, causes entries or changes to be made on a student's record that have the effect of falsifying the student's record.
-(4) A person who commits an offence against this section is liable on summary conviction to a fine not exceeding $10,000.
+(4) A person who commits an offence against this section is liable on conviction to a fine not exceeding $10,000.

 ### 292D Offence to fail to comply with section 236A (student records)
 (1) A private training establishment commits an offence that fails, without reasonable excuse, to comply with the requirements of section 236A.
-(2) A private training establishment that commits an offence against this section is liable on summary conviction to a fine not exceeding $10,000.
+(2) A private training establishment that commits an offence against this section is liable on conviction to a fine not exceeding $10,000.

 ### 292E Offence to provide or advertise cheating services
 (1) A person commits an offence if the person provides any service specified in subsection (4) with the intention of giving a student an unfair advantage over other students.